HPDell/typst-starter-journal-article/lib.typ

   // The paper's keywords.
   keywords: (),

-  // The path to a bibliography file if you want to cite some external
-  // works.
+  // The bibliography.
+Accept value from the built-in `bibliography` function.
   bib: none,

   // Paper's content